BurnOutTrader/fund-forge/README.md

 This repository is likely to undergo many changes and updates at short notice, some features may break or be completely overhauled.
 Recently, I conducted a major refactor to move from synchronous communication with the data server to a callback system, so much of the functionality (like charting) is temporarily broken.

-Since we are not ready for live trading, these changes shouldn't pose significant issues and I will try to maintain future commits to be function specific.
+Since we are not ready for live trading, these changes shouldn't pose significant issues and I will try to keep future commits to be specific to limited sections of the code base.

 ## Rithmic API